 - Small group mentoring with recent graduates (two to five years out) – Mentor Leaders gain practical advice in an informal setting.

 Volunteer to become an Alumni Mentor

-We are currently recruiting Monash alumni to participate in the program as Alumni Mentors.
+We are currently accepting expressions of interest from Monash alumni to participate in the program as Alumni Mentors in 2020.
+Matching occurs between December - February, with the annual program commencing in March.
 Alumni Mentors are selected based on their life and professional experience and their willingness to share their time, skills and workplace with a student.
 If you are interested, please email us for more information.

 About Dr Betty Amsden AO